Deborah Meaden: Personal life

 Meaden met her husband, Paul Farmer, in the summer of 1985, while he worked at Weststar during his university break.
 They separated, but after she took a trip to Venezuela, she returned to London and they married in 1993.
 The couple don't have children and live in a period property near Langport in Somerset with numerous animals.
 Meaden bought the property in 2006 after selling her Weststar Holidays business for £33 million.
 Since then, the house has undergone extensive renovations using period accurate materials.

 Meaden has listed her favourite film as The Shawshank Redemption, her favourite holiday destination as Central and South America and her favourite sport as rugby union.
 In October 2020, Meaden adopted a plant-based diet.

-In politics, she endorsed the Liberal Democrats in 2019 and endorsed Labour in 2024.
+In the 2019 United Kingdom general election she stated she was supporting the Liberal Democrats, whilst in the 2024 United Kingdom general election she supported Labour.
 In October 2025, she said "the rising popularity of the Green Party was 'extremely hopeful'".

 In August 2022, Meaden disclosed her 2015 diagnosis of squamous cell carcinoma, a skin cancer detected after her makeup artist noticed a suspicious white spot on her face.